 - 4 cups Oil

 - Prepare all of the ingredients.
+Add oil to large wide pan (like a large saute pan).
 Bring oil up to 400 deg.

 - Mix flour, salt, paprika and baking soda together.
 Coat each onion ring in the flour and set aside.